rh-mobb/documentation/content/docs/rosa/alb-nlb-ossm-e2e/index.md

 ### Create a service mesh instance

 Create a service mesh instance.
 We assign a static IP addresses(10.201.1.199, 10.201.0.199,10.201.2.199) to the istio-ingress NLB
+**NOTE:**  The annotations in the following resources are reserving the IP addresses for a static NLB using the ALB controller as these are items of interest that differ from a regular OSSM install.

 ```bash
 cat << EOF | oc apply -f -